MacroFab/Macro_Watch/README.md

 <a href="Example on how to read the Macro_Watch."><img src="https://github.com/MacroFab/Macro_Watch/blob/master/Example_Binary_Reading.png" width="400"></a>

 The idea is to take the LEDs that are lit up and then add up the numbers they represent.
+If H3 and H1 LED are lit up that will be 4 + 1 = 5 so it is the 5th hour.

 ***
 **Theory of operation**